spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-backup-borg.md

 You will need a remote server where borg will store the backups.
 There are hosted, borg compatible solutions available, such as [BorgBase](https://www.borgbase.com).

-The backup will run based on `matrix_backup_borg_schedule` var (systemd timer calendar), default: 4am every day.
+The backup will run based on `backup_borg_schedule` var (systemd timer calendar), default: 4am every day.

 By default, if you're using the integrated Postgres database server (as opposed to [an external Postgres server](configuring-playbook-external-postgres.md)), Borg backups will also include dumps of your Postgres database.
 An alternative solution for backing up the Postgres database is [postgres backup](configuring-playbook-postgres-backup.md).
-If you decide to go with another solution, you can disable Postgres-backup support for Borg using the `matrix_backup_borg_postgresql_enabled` variable.
+If you decide to go with another solution, you can disable Postgres-backup support for Borg using the `backup_borg_postgresql_enabled` variable.

 ## Prerequisites